XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 >| `tfSetFreeze`    |        `0x00000001`        | If set, either the `lsfHighFreeze` or `lsfLowFreeze` flag (as appropriate) will be set in the trust line.
 It is not an error to request to set a flag that has already been set.|
 >| `tfClearFreeze`      |        `0x00000002`        | If set, either the `lsHighFreeze` or `lsfLowFreeze` flag (as appropriate) will be removed from the trust line.
 It is not an error to request to clear a flag that isn't set. |

 The `tfSetFreeze` and `tfClearFreeze` flags are options that can be set in a `Clawback` transaction.
-They make the process more inconvinient in case the issuer wants to clawback and freeze at the same time.
+They make the process more convenient in case the issuer wants to clawback and freeze at the same time.

 ---